 But the really good news would be if the Brits really came up with a universal flu-vaccine, because it would mean the end of the scareproducers.

+Making money Who said that there's no money to be made with your scare of bird flu?
 Have a glance at this site, its full of offers and special offers, and you may order online!
 What a beautiful world!

 But, mainly, I just wanted to wish you a happy, (bird)flu-less New Year!